-18. As on date Delta Renewable Energy Private Limited is yet to obtain some of the approvals, clearances and permissions as may be required from the relevant authorities for the proposed solar project.
+28. As on date Delta Renewable Energy Private Limited is yet to obtain some of the approvals, clearances and permissions as may be required from the relevant authorities for the proposed solar project.
 In the event our Subsidiary is unable to obtain such approvals and permits, our business, results of operations, cash flows and financial condition could be adversely affected.

-Our Company proposes to develop a 39.6 MW of solar energy capacity through one of its newly incorporated wholly owned subsidiary.
-Delta Renewable Energy Private Limited.
+Our Company proposes to develop a 39.6 MW AC (58 MW DC) of solar energy capacity through one of its newly incorporated wholly owned subsidiary, Delta Renewable Energy Private Limited.
 The said project will be developed in two phases.
-In the first phase, our Company proposes to develop a 19.8 MW solar energy project of an estimated total project cost of ₹ 14,350 lakhs, which is proposed to be funded entirely from the Net Proceeds of this Issue.
-For details in respect of the solar project, please refer to "Objects of the Issue - To invest/infuse funds in our newly incorporated wholly owned subsidiary namely Delta Renewable Energy Private Limited for developing the 19.8 MW Solar Power Project at Tamil Nadu" on page 94.
-Our Company has appointed Solon India Private Limited, an EPC (Engineering Procurement and Construction) contractor ("EPC Contractor") for developing the proposed 19.8 MW project ("EPC Contractor").
-The scope of the EPC contractor includes scope includes but not limited to identification, purchase and development of land suitable for solar installation, carrying our diligence of documents, obtaining all approvals from DISCOM and transmission network, supply of all components, civil works, supply and installation of structures, supply and erection of transmission lines, poles, augmentation of transformers and commissioning of solar project.
-The detailed scope of work of the EPC Contractor has been disclosed in the section titled "Objects of the Issue - To invest/infuse funds in our newly incorporated wholly owned subsidiary namely Delta Renewable Energy Private Limited ("Delta") for developing the 19.8 MW Solar Power Project at Tamil Nadu (the "Phase-1 Power Project") - SOLON Scope of Work" on page 96.
+In the first phase, our Company proposes to develop a 19.8 MW AC (29 MW DC) solar energy project of an estimated total project cost of ₹ 14,350 lakhs, which is proposed to be funded entirely from the Net Proceeds of this Issue.
+For details in respect of the solar project, please refer to "Objects of the Issue - To invest/ infuse funds in our newly incorporated wholly owned subsidiary namely Delta Renewable Energy Private Limited for developing the 19.8 MW AC (29 MW DC) Solar Power Project at Tamil Nadu" on page 97.
+Our Company has appointed Solon India Private Limited, an EPC (Engineering Procurement and Construction) contractor ("EPC Contractor") for developing the proposed 19.8 MW AC (29 MW DC) project ("EPC Contractor").
+For details relating to capability of the EPC Contractor in executing solar power plants, please refer to the section titled "Objects of the Issue - To invest/ infuse funds in our newly incorporated wholly owned subsidiary namely Delta Renewable Energy Private Limited ("Delta") for developing the 19.8 MW (29 MW DC)Solar Power Project at Tamil Nadu (the "Phase-1 Power Project")" on page 97.
+The detailed scope of work of the EPC Contractor has been disclosed in the section titled "Objects of the Issue - To invest/ infuse funds in our newly incorporated wholly owned subsidiary namely Delta Renewable Energy Private Limited ("Delta") for developing the 19.8 MW AC (29 MW DC) Solar Power Project at Tamil Nadu (the "Phase-I Power Project") - SOLON Scope of Work" on page 100.

-While, our Subsidiary has received some of the approvals, clearances and permissions, which are required to be obtained from the relevant authorities, however it is yet to apply for the required approvals for setting up and running the solar energy project.
-For details, in respect of the approvals which are required to be obtained by our Subsidiary from governmental or local authorities, have been summarised in the chapter titled "Government and Other Statutory Approvals" on page 291 of this Draft Letter of Offer.
+While, our Subsidiary has received licenses and approvals required pursuant to its incorporation, including but not limited to permanent account number, tax deduction account number, goods and services tax registration, etc. Given the fact that our Subsidiary is yet to purchase the land for setting up of the proposed solar project, licenses and approvals relating to such project are not applicable to it, as of date of this Letter of Offer.
+Upon receipt of the Net Proceeds, the EPC Contractor and our Company shall purchase the land, post which the requisite licenses shall be applied by the EPC Contractor.
+For details, in respect of the approvals which are required to be obtained by our Subsidiary from governmental or local authorities, have been summarised in the chapter titled "Government and Other Statutory Approvals" on page 282 of this Letter of Offer.
 The status of the approvals yet to be obtained by our Subsidiary has also been the certified by M/s.
 V. V. Narayanan, Independent Chartered Engineer pursuant to its certificate dated January 25, 2024.
 The completion and commissioning of the solar energy project is contingent upon the receipt of such approvals and we cannot assure you that the construction of our solar energy project, will be completed as scheduled, or will become operational as soon, or operate as efficiently, as planned.